pkgforge-go/builder/data/PKG_INFO.md

 - 🐹 **[shakesapp](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[sigterm-handler](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[trace](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
-- 🐹 **[jobs](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[language](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
-- 🐹 **[logging](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[pubsublite](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[tasks](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[qpext](https://kserve.github.io/website/)**: Standardized Distributed Generative and Predictive AI Inference Platform for Scalable, Multi-Framework Deployment on Kubernetes.